Monday, January 23 – Sunday, January 29

-Explore a new theme each month, with related artworks, art projects, stories, and tours.
+Designed for children ages fifteen months through three years and their caregivers, Toddler Thursdays engage children’s creativity.
+Explore a new theme each month, with related artworks, art projects, and self-guided tours.

 All tours are free with Museum admission, and no reservations are required.

 Discover how the design-thinking process was used in the creation of the Children’s Garden at the Atlanta Botanical Garden and how it is used in exhibitions at the High Museum of Art.